opds-community/drafts/best-practices/borrowing.md

 Catalogs that offer the ability to borrow publications may also need to enforce limitations to the number of loans (and holds) allowed at any given time.

-To convey this information to clients, catalogs should implement a [User Profile](../opds-user-profile-1.0.md) that can be discovered through the [Authentication Document](../authentication-for-opds-1.0.md#2-authentication-document):
+To convey this information to clients, catalogs should implement a [User Profile](../opds-user-profile-1.0.md) that must be discoverable through the [Authentication Document](../authentication-for-opds-1.0.md#2-authentication-document) with a link where `rel` is set to `profile` and `type` set to `application/opds-profile+json`.

 ```json
 {